ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab08.md

 int recursiveLargestValue(Node* head);
 ```

-In recLinkedListFuncs.cpp you are asked to reimplement the largestValue function from last week, this time recursively.
+In recLinkedListFuncs.cpp you are asked to implement a function that recursively finds the largest value of a list.
 For this function, you may assume that the linked list contains at least one value.

 ## Step 3: Submit